Everyone wants to be recognized as an individual. Your customers are no different.

 (In other words, just some consumer insights.)

-Your goal, though, should be to turn all unknown individuals in your database into known ones — and that’s only possible by unearthing even more customer insights about your audience.
+Your goal, though, should be to turn all unknown individuals in your database into known ones — and that’s only possible by unearthing customer insights about your audience.

-Why customer insights matter for your marketing efforts
+Why customer insights matter so much for your marketing efforts

 The benefits of identifying everyone in your system — and, in turn, being able to monitor their activity with your digital presence over time (and in real time) — are clear: